 Innovation and research are central to the field of radiation oncology, with ongoing advances in technology and treatment methods continually enhancing the precision, safety, and effectiveness of radiation therapy.
 Techniques such as intensity-modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS), and proton therapy represent significant milestones in the ability to target tumors more accurately and with fewer side effects.
 Through their expertise and dedication, radiation oncologists play a vital role in the evolving landscape of cancer care, contributing to improved outcomes and quality of life for patients.

-Radiation Oncology Team Leads:
+Radiation Oncology Division Heads:

 Regina – Dr. Asim Amjad Saskatoon – Dr. Ali El-Gayed